 The Boston Public Library Fund, Inc. maintains cash balances at financial institutions, and at times during the year these balances may exceed the federally insured limit.
 Management monitors the financial condition of these financial institutions, along with its balances in cash, to keep this potential risk at a minimum.
-At June 30, 2022, uninsured amounts totaled approximately \$.
+The fund has not experienced any losses in such accounts.
+The fund believes it is not exposed to any significant credit risk on cash and cash equivalents at June 30, 2022.
 The Boston Public Library Fund, Inc.'s investments at June 30, 2022 are comprised of the following:

 Fair Value

-Equities \$
+Equities \$ 573,438

-Mutual funds
+Mutual funds 2,499,442

-Fixed income
+Fixed income 1,077,328

-\$
+\$ 4,150,208